Pakistan successfully launches Shaheen-II ballistic missile

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-RAWALPINDI: Pakistan on Thursday conducted successful training launch of surface to surface ballistic missile Shaheen-II which was aimed at ensuring operational readiness of Army Strategic Forces Command.
+RAWALPINDI: Pakistan on Thursday conducted a successful training launch of surface-to-surface ballistic missile Shaheen-II, which was aimed at ensuring operational readiness of the Army Strategic Forces Command.

+The Shaheen-II Missile is capable of carrying both conventional and nuclear warheads up to a range of 1,500 kilometres.

 President Arif Alvi and Prime Minister Imran Khan have also conveyed their felicitations on the achievement.

-RAWALPINDI: Pakistan on Thursday conducted successful training launch of surface to surface ballistic missile Shaheen-II which was aimed at ensuring operational readiness of Army Strategic Forces Command.
+RAWALPINDI: Pakistan on Thursday conducted a successful training launch of surface-to-surface ballistic missile Shaheen-II, which was aimed at ensuring operational readiness of the Army Strategic Forces Command.

+The Shaheen-II Missile is capable of carrying both conventional and nuclear warheads up to a range of 1,500 kilometres.

 President Arif Alvi and Prime Minister Imran Khan have also conveyed their felicitations on the achievement.